ElkyBoy/piholeparser/README.md

 * Handle ANY list, even if it is compressed.

 ### Repository Disclaimer
 I've neglected this repository for a very long time.
-As of 26-12-2020, I've received notification fro github that the way this script updates won't be supported.
-I will leave this repo as-is for a period of time, but ultimately will remove it from github.
+As of 28-02-2020, I am going to make an effort to continue development on this repository.

 Due to it's unwieldy .git index size, I was forced to `rm .git && git init` and force push the repo without any history.
 This gives me a clean slate to work with.